dikortis/LetsTalkETC/Episodes/Episode_6.md

 I've never had a proposal
-that led to an international conference and people are flying out to discuss my proposal how did how did that make you feel well
+that led to an international conference and people are flying out to discuss my proposal how did that make you feel well